-ESL charges are calculated based on numerous factors including the ESL category your property falls under and your property's Gross Rental Value (GVR).
+ESL charges are calculated based on numerous factors including the ESL category your property falls under and your property's Gross Rental Value (GVR) or Unimproved Value (UV).

 Yes, the instalment options and any additional charges are detailed on the front of your rates notice.

-The four instalment option includes an administration charge of $15 and a lost potential interest rate of 5.5%.
+Instalment options include an administration charge of $5 for instalments two, three, four and five, and a lost potential interest rate of 3% pa.

-Failure to make either the third or fourth payment by the due date will result in Council revoking your right to pay the balance of your rates by instalments and the full balance may then be recovered.
+Failure to make either the third, fourth or fifth payment by the due date will result in Council revoking your right to pay the balance of your rates by instalments and the remaining balance will then be due.